giubacc/chatterbox/README.md

 You can define scenarios with a json formalism describing conversations between the client (chatterbox) and the endpoint.

+`chatterbox` could be useful to you when you have to:

+- Prototype a RESTful protocol
+- Investigate and/or probe a RESTful endpoint
+- Develop a RESTful endpoint with a test-driven methodology
+- Develop system tests for a RESTful endpoint

 ### Scripting capabilities